GenRecEdit: Adapting Model Editing for Generative Recommendation with Cold-Start Items: Related Work

-Model editing has emerged as a lightweight, training-free paradigm for inserting, modifying, and removing knowledge in large language models~\citep{meng2022mass,fang2024alphaedit}.
-It is motivated by the view that knowledge is propagated by attention and stored in linear layers—especially feed-forward networks (FFNs)—which are thus the main targets for intervention~\citep{geva2021transformer,meng2022mass,meng2022locating}.
+\textbf{Model Editing.} Model editing has emerged as a lightweight, training-free paradigm for inserting, modifying, and removing knowledge in large language models~\citep{meng2022mass,fang2024alphaedit}.
+It is motivated by the view that knowledge is propagated by attention and stored in linear layers, especially feed-forward networks (FFNs), which are thus the main targets for intervention~\citep{geva2021transformer,meng2022mass,meng2022locating}.
 Most methods follow a locate-then-edit pipeline: they first localize the edit layer and then exploit the linear mapping from FFN hidden-state shifts to weight updates.
 Representative approaches include ROME~\citep{meng2022locating}, which analyzes how factual knowledge is encoded and shows that internal mechanisms can be directly manipulated; MEMIT~\citep{meng2022mass}, which enables large-scale edits at specific layers while maintaining specificity and fluency; and $\alpha$-Edit~\citep{fang2024alphaedit}, which mitigates the update--preservation trade-off via null-space projection.
 AnyEdit~\citep{jiang2025anyedit} extends editing to unstructured knowledge through token-level hidden-state edits, but remains focused on textual, non-lifelong settings.
+Notably, several recent studies have further substantiated the validity of this technical paradigm in information retrieval.
+As a pioneering work that first extends model editing to generative retrieval, DOME~\citep{zhang2026model} tackles the critical issue of indistinguishable edit vectors for new document integration, and learns discriminative edit vectors to enable efficient, low-forgetting adaptation of generative retrieval models.
+RAIE~\citep{zeng2026raie} introduces knowledge editing-inspired adaptation for LLM-based recommendation, focusing on region-aware incremental preference updates to tackle user preference drift.
 With the rise of generative recommendation, the boundary between recommender systems and large language models is increasingly blurred, and cold-start items naturally resemble newly introduced knowledge in LLMs.
-Motivated by this analogy, we propose \ourname, the first framework to systematically apply model editing to generative recommendation.
+To address this challenge, we propose \ourname, an effective approach to apply model editing to generative recommendation.